 - Sweden payroll processing company: Some smaller companies choose Sweden payroll outsourcing with a local company based in the country.
 You will still be held compliant for any of the company’s mistakes.

 - Outsourcing with Globalization Partners: Finally, you can work with a global PEO such as Globalization Partners.
 We’ll hire employees on your behalf and add them to our payroll, and we’ll take on the risk as the Employer of Record.

 How to Set up a Payroll in Sweden

 Before you can hire employees or set up your Sweden payroll, you’ll have to establish a subsidiary.
 Companies need to register the company and business name, which can take two to four weeks.
 Then you must create a bank account in Sweden, deposit the company shares, and register with the Swedish tax office.

 Before you hire employees and add them to your payroll, it’s best practice to draft an employment contract that details any entitlement and termination terms.
 Employers must provide an employee two weeks of advance notice before giving notice of termination.
 Notice periods often depend on tenure or any agreements from trade unions that may cover employees.

-Sweden Payroll Processing Company
+Payroll Processing Company in Sweden